JohnFunkCode/ProgrammingChurch-JavaEdition/README.md

 - Do stage 1 of jetbrains academy java material on [Mindsweeoper project](https://hyperskill.org/curriculum)
 ### Topics from our 1/24/2021 live discussion
 - Java Compiler, JVM, and basics of the Classloader and Packages
-- Building and running 'hello world' without a package and inside a package - Related Article:[Introduction to Default Package in Java](https://www.educba.com/default-package-in-java/)
+- Building and running 'hello world' without a package and inside a package - Related Article: [Introduction to Default Package in Java](https://www.educba.com/default-package-in-java/)